Skip to main content

 Does Medicare Part B cover chiropractic care?

-Does Medicare Advantage cover chiropractic care?
+Does Medicare Advantage (Part C) cover chiropractic care?

 All Medicare Advantage plans offer the same coverage for chiropractic care as Medicare Part B. And some Medicare Advantage plans may cover additional chiropractic services.
-Check your Medicare plan information to find out what’s included.
+Check your Medicare Part C plan information to find out what’s included.

 How many chiropractic visits does Medicare Part B cover in a year?